baggepinnen/Hyperopt.jl/README.md

 ```

 # Which sampler to use?
-`RandomSampler` is a good baseline and the default if none is chosen. `GPSampler` fits a Gaussian process to the data and tries to use this model to figure out where the best point to sample next is (using expected improvement).
-This is somewhat expensive and pays off when the function to optimize is expensive. `Hyperband(R=50, η=3, inner=RandomSampler())` runs the expression with varying amount of resources, allocating more resources to promising hyperparameters.
+`RandomSampler` is a good baseline and the default if none is chosen. `Hyperband(R=50, η=3, inner=RandomSampler())` runs the expression with varying amount of resources, allocating more resources to promising hyperparameters.
 See below for more info on `Hyperband`.

 If number of iterations is small, `LHSampler` work better than random search.
 Caveat: `LHSampler` needs all candidate vectors to be of equal length, i.e.,
 ```julia